 Test day anxiety

 The closer test day comes, the more anxious we can get.
-Though, there are a few things you can remind yourself of to encourage a positive mindset and a healthy test environment!
+However, there are a few things you can do to encourage a positive mindset and a healthy test environment!

 Of course, having a good night’s rest and a healthy meal will keep you fueled to stay awake and alert for your test.
 If allowed, keep a water bottle by your workspace for mini-breaks during the exam.